Karaka-Management/Organization-Guide/Policies & Guidelines/IT/Change Management.md

 Permissions should always be defined as low as possible and only get expanded if required.
 The IT department can decide to reject a permission change if they consider the request inappropriate.

+Potential documents to be changed are:

+* Permission List

 ### Flowchart

 ```mermaid